AbhirajSinha179/PythonNewsX/README.md

-# News Synthesis Project
+# News X Project

 ## Overview

-The News Synthesis Project is an ambitious endeavor that automates the transformation of news articles into engaging video content.
-It leverages cutting-edge technologies, including web scraping, OpenAI's GPT API for text summarization, and deepfake models from Hugging Face for avatar lipsyncing.
+The News X Project is an ambitious endeavor that automates the transformation of news articles into engaging video content.
+It leverages cutting-edge technologies, including web news APIs, BERT Extractive Summarizer for text summarization, Elevenlabs API for text to speech, and Wav2Lip for avatar lipsyncing.
 The result is a dynamic and visually compelling news presentation that combines natural language processing with AI-generated visuals.

 ## Components